mentalisttraceur/fdtee/README.rst

 In all of those cases, ``tee /dev/stderr`` does not work.

-More importantly, if you wanted to split your output over more than two streams or to streams other than stdout and stderr, tee does not work as well.
-At best, the syntax is messy because you'll need additional redirects and maybe more than one instance of tee to pipe through, at worst, you simply can't, thanks to the limitations above.
-There's also no standardized, consistently available virtual files to use for redirecting to file descriptors greater than 2.
+Also, there's also no standardized, consistently available virtual files to use for redirecting to file descriptors greater than 2.

 ``fdtee``, from a design/architecture/philosophy standpoint